atbcb/ICTTestingBaseline/docs/17SyncMedia.md

 ## Test Procedure for Section 508 503.4.1
 ### Identify Content
-Media player that displays video with synchronized audio
+Media player that displays video with synchronized audio.

 ### Test Instructions
 1. Check that user controls for the selection of captions are at the same menu level as the user controls for volume or program selection.